This post may contain affiliate links. Please read our disclosure policy.

 • Before cooking, allow steaks stand 30 minutes at room temperature.
 Then season all sides with salt and pepper.

-• Reduce heat to medium-low; add 2 tablespoons of butter, 3-4 sprigs of thyme, and 3 garlic cloves to the pan.
-Allow the butter to foam a little and baste the steaks (use an oven mitt, hold pan handle and very carefully tilt pan toward you so butter pools in the pan, and baste steaks with a large spoon).
+• Reduce heat to medium-low; add butter, thyme, and the garlic cloves to the pan.
+Allow the butter to foam a little and baste the steaks

 • While steaks are resting, add the crushed garlic to the buttery juices in the pan.
 Sauté on medium heat for 30 seconds until fragrant.
 Add the vinegar and mushrooms and cook until soft, then add the cream.
 Season with salt and pepper to your taste.